Beacon Integrated Solutions - Beth Greenblatt energy advise to town of S. Hadley

 Mass Solar Loan Program as of 2016

 The new Mass Solar Loan Program is designed to make solar PV more affordable.
 It is administered through local banks.
 If you earn less than $66,866 annually the program will pay 30 percent of your loan.
 If you earn less than $80,240 annually the program will pay 20 percent of your loan.
+These numbers were for 2008 and will change.
 The federal tax credit is 30 percent for the next five years.
 Massachusetts has a one time 15 percent tax credit up to $1,000.

 Here is a concrete example.
 Lets say you earn less than $66,866 annually.
 The Solar Store of Greenfield installed an additional 2kw PV system for $9,000 on my house two years ago.
 The loan program would pay for 30% or about $3,000, the IRS tax credit is 30% or roughly $3,000 and the Mass tax credit is $1,000.
 That brings the cost to $2,000!